 Primary Somatosensory Cortex

 - The process begins when the neurotransmitter, acetylcholine (ACh), is broken down (catalyzed) by the enzyme, acetylcholinesterase (AChE), which is present in the postsynaptic membrane and synaptic cleft.
-Choline, one products of the reaction, is taken back up by the presynaptic neuron and used to make new ACh.
+Choline, one product of the reaction, is taken back up by the presynaptic neuron and used to make new ACh.

 - As the ACh is removed, the gated receptors (= ion channels) in the postsynaptic membrane close.
 This blocks the diffusion pathways for Na+ and K+ and stops further depolar-ization.